tbrowder/CSV-Table/README.md

     Note comments are preserved and restored when the CSV file is saved.

-  * Save, Save as
+  * Save

     There is a `save` method which saves the current state of the CSV file (including comments) as well as saving a "raw" CSV file without the comments so the file can be used with conventional CSV handlers such as LibreOffice or Excel.

-    There is also a `save-as` method to change the names of the output files.
+The method can also be used to change the names of the output files.

   * Text normalization

-    Its results are to normalize text in a field, that is: leading and trailing whitespace is trimmed and interior whitespace is collapsed to one space between words.
+    Its results are to normalize text in a field or cell, that is: leading and trailing whitespace is trimmed and interior whitespace is collapsed to one space between words.
 This is the default behavior but can be turned off if desired (`normalize=False`).
 In that event, data in all fields are still trimmed of leading and trailing whitespace (unless `trim=False`).
+Some examples:

+    Cell contents (line ending **not** a newline): `' Sally \n Jean '`; normalized: `'Sally\nJean'`.

+    Cell contents (tab **not** a cell separator): `Sally \t Jean `; normalized: `'Sally Jean'`.

   * Automatic determination of separator character

-    Unless the field separator is selected otherwise, the first line is searched for the most-used separator character from this list: `|`, `;`, `,` and `\t`.
+    Unless the field separator is selected otherwise, the default is 'auto' and the first data line is searched for the most-used separator character from this list: `|`, `;`, `,` and `\t`.
 Other non-space characters may be used but are probably not tested.
 File an issue if you want to add a separator not currently specified.

 Limitations
 -----------